Inspq/OfflineAccessPOC/README.md

 * Upon successful authentication, you will be presented with the list of publications returned by the emr-service

-* Click on the **Logout** link to logout the user session
+* Click on the **Logout** link to logout the user session.
+This should take you back to the home page.

 * Verify that the user session has been invalidated using the [RH SSO admin console](http://localhost:8080/auth)

-* Use the following link to test the offline token `http://localhost:8083/offline`
+* Now, you can click on the link **Offline Access to My publications** to test the offline access

-* This url will make use of the offline token from the file store in order to generate a new access token.
-This newly generated access token will be passed as a bearer in the request header to make the REST call to the emr-service in order fetch the list of publications
+* This link will call 'http://localhost:8083/offline' which will retrieve the stored offline token from the file store and generate a new access token.
+Once a new access token is generated, it will be passed as a bearer token in the request header to make the REST call to the emr-service in order fetch the list of publications

-* If you are able to successfully see the list of publications, you were able to successfully test the offline access implementation
+* If you are able to see the list of publications, you were able to successfully test the offline access implementation

 ## Docker/Ansible